linuz90/better-roam-research/README.md

 # Editing this theme

-To create this theme I'm using the **SCSS** syntax.
-This file is compiled into a regular **CSS** file used for the theme.
+To create this theme I'm using the **SCSS** syntax. `.scss` files are compiled into regular **CSS** files used for the theme.

 To edit the theme, [install Sass here](https://sass-lang.com/install).

-Then compile the SASS running this command in the project folder:
+Then compile the files running this command in the project folder:

-`sass main.scss:main.css --no-source-map --watch`
+`sass .:. --no-source-map --watch`

+The `main.scss` file imports the main components of the theme, using the dark mode based on the system preference.

+The `light.scss` and `dark.scss` files instead only import the respective palettes.

+The theme styling itself is in `components/style.scss`, the most important file.